 - Create your own unique spells through singing or chanting

-- Learn more about musical history that interests you
+- Learn more about music history that interests you

-- If you’re knowledgable about your ancestry, consider incoporating music they would have listened to into your practice.
+- If you’re knowledgeable about your ancestry, consider incorporating music they would have listened to into your practice.
 You can also try soundtracks or scores that are inspired by your heritage or ancestry

 - Learn to play an instrument you’ve always wanted to master

 - Slow down and analyze how certain songs or sounds make you feel and incorporate them into corresponding spells or ritual work